 About us

-TasNetworks is a state-owned corporation who owns, operates and maintains the electricity transmission and distribution network in Tasmania.
-We move electricity from where it's made, to your home or business.
-We strive to deliver safe, affordable and reliable electricity to more than 300,000 residential, commercial and industrial customers.
+TasNetworks is a State-Government owned corporation responsible for planning, building, operating, and maintaining Tasmania’s electricity transmission and distribution networks.
+We deliver safe, sustainable and reliable electricity to more than 300,000 residential, commercial and industrial customers.

 TasNetworks is committed to engaging in a way that is meaningful for our stakeholders and business, by embedding engagement in everything we do.